kate5285/About-me/README.md

 are the projects that I've worked on & wrote my B.S. thesis in Biological Sciences on, during my research internship at the Neural Dynamics Laboratory

-- GR_NUR is the projects that I've worked on & wrote my B.S. thesis in Earth and Environmental Sciences on during my research internship at the Ecology, Biotechnology, Red tide Laboratory
+- GR_NUR is the project that I've worked on & wrote my B.S. thesis in Earth and Environmental Sciences on during my research internship at the Ecology, Biotechnology, Red tide Laboratory